dxvil/entity-importer/README.md

 npm install
 npm run start:dev
 ```
-> you can use a settings in file to connect an mysql db in aws cloud
+> you can use a settings in file to connect an mysql db in aws cloud.
+> if doesn't work:
+> start mysql locally on your machine;
+> create a db employees;
+> change in `common/envs/.env` database credentials;

 This is a test assignment with described and implemented functionality below: